Jeff Irwin (politician): Energy

 Irwin introduced legislation that would prohibit gas utilities from charging Michigan residents for natural gas that was lost and unaccounted for (LAUF).
 LAUF gas can occur because of pipeline leaks, variations in temperature and meter reading timings, third-party damage, meter tampering, and/or when repairs and replacements are done to natural gas pipelines.
 Under Michigan law, natural gas utilities can recover the costs of LAUF gas by including it in consumers' monthly energy bills.

 In the Michigan House, he and a bipartisan group of House members introduced "Energy Freedom" legislation that would have created policies for net metering, fair pricing, community-owned energy gardens, and energy grid improvements.
 This legislation would have also streamlined the process by which individuals, businesses, farmers or places of worship could offset energy costs by generating their own energy.
 It would have also ensured that energy producers received a fair and competitive price.

 Environment

-Irwin was an early and has been an outspoken advocate for the shutdown of Enbridge’s Line 5 that runs through the Straits of Mackinac.
-After Governor Gretchen Whitmer moved to shut down Line 5, Irwin thanked her for “taking bold, decisive” and that for “the last 67 years, Enbridge has continually prioritized profits over people, and put our state at risk of a catastrophic oil spill in the Great Lakes that could devastate our economy and way of life.”
+Irwin was an early and outspoken advocate for the shutdown of Enbridge’s Line 5 that runs through the Straits of Mackinac.
+After Governor Gretchen Whitmer moved to shut down Line 5, Irwin thanked her for taking action.

 He has sponsored legislation to remove Michigan’s cap on residential solar production and require polluters to be held accountable for the cleanup costs of their pollution.